 There are also industries in which people are transient by definition.
-They’re always kind of coming in and going out.
+They’re always coming in and going out.
 Politics is an example of that, right?
 In politics new people are being elected.
 You see in politics that when you have a lot of old-timers, like the Senate, people who have been around for a long time, and they’ve been career politicians.

-Whereas every time you get like a new incoming freshman class in the House of Representatives, which turns over every two years with a big wave election.
+Whereas every time you get a new incoming freshman class in the House of Representatives, which turns over every two years with a big wave election.
 Nothing gets done because of a lot fighting.
-“Because I just got here, I don’t know you, I don’t know if you’re gonna be around, why should I work with you rather than just try to do whatever I think is right?”
+“Because I just got here, I don’t know you, I don’t know if you’re going to be around, why should I work with you rather than just try to do whatever I think is right?”

 Long-term players make each other rich

 Nivi: In a long-term game, it seems that everybody is making each other rich.
 And in a short-term game, it seems like everybody is making themselves rich.

 Naval: I think that is a brilliant formulation.
 In a longterm game, it’s positive sum.
 We’re all baking the pie together.
 We’re trying to make it as big as possible.
 And in a short term game, we’re cutting up the pie.